Overview of Susan Poupart

 “Every day, I think about my mom,” he (Jared, Susan's son) said.
 “I say hi to her and tell her I love her.”

 Jared wonders what his life would have looked like if his mother had never been murdered.
 He was only 9 years old when she disappeared.
 He has such fond memories of her - Eskimo kisses, being silly, and laughing together.
 He remembers that she used to have his school clothes laid out for him each morning on the edge of his bed when he woke up.
 It was tough for him and his sister growing up.
-They were able to stay with family but lived separately - Jared with a grandmother, and Alex with her aunts.
+They were able to stay with family but lived separately - Jared with a grandmother, and Alex with an aunt.
 Alex says that growing up separately changed their sibling relationship.

 Alex, who was much younger at the time, had to learn about her mother through relatives and the few memories that brother Jared shared.
 She learned that Susan, or Suzy as friends and family called her, was an artist who attended school at the American Indian University in New Mexico.
 She was also left-handed.
 Susan was very active in her community.
 In 1974, she served on the Lakeland Board of Education, was secretary of the Flambeau Tribal Council, and held the title of Director of the Great Lakes Inter-Tribal Council Youth Services Program.
-Additionally she was home-school coordinator of the Flambeau Grade School and a member of the Tribal Education Committee.
+Additionally, she was the home-school coordinator of the Flambeau Grade School and a member of the Tribal Education Committee.

 At only 29 years of age, Susan was a devoted mother of 2.
 So, when she didn't return home from a party on May 20th, 1990, her family knew something was terribly wrong.
 She was not a woman who would abandon her children.